 Make buffet and restaurant reservations ahead of time.
-Sometimes the wait times at buffets can be hour to 90 minutes long and its is not fun to wait in line with hungry kids for that long.
+Sometimes the wait times at buffets can be an hour to 90 minutes long and it is not fun to wait in line with hungry kids for that long.

 Use rideshare like Uber or rent a car

-Renting a car is also a good option so that you can stash some essentials for your family in it like water and snacks.
+Renting a car from the Las Vegas International Airport is also a good option so that you can stash some essentials for your family in it like water and snacks.

 Wear good walking shoes

-Even if you use Uber there is so much walking to be done inside the casinos itself.
+Even if you use Uber there is so much walking to be done inside the casinos themselves.
 Good walking shoes will protect the little feet from getting too tired.

 Carry reusable water bottles